lkulowski/jupiter_dynamo_gravity/README.md

 Recently, the Juno spacecraft at Jupiter has measured the planet's gravity field with high precision.
 Using the Juno measurements, we can study the gravitational contributions from atmospheric and dynamo zonal flows.
 Atmospheric flows extending about 3,000 km deep can explain most of the structure of the observed gravity field that arises from the dynamics (Kaspi et al., 2018; Kong et al., 2018; Guillot et al., 2018).
 The gravity contribution from dynamo zonal flows, however, has not yet been investigated.
 Although these flows are slow, they occupy most of the volume of the planet and resides in a region with a large background density.
 The slow motion of a large volume of dense fluid has the potential to produce a large gravity signal.

 In this project, we calculate the gravity signal produced physically motivated dynamo zonal flow profiles.
 We begin by constructing zonal flow profiles for the dynamo region in [Section 2](#2-determining-the-zonal-flow-in-the-dynamo-region).
 We then develop the mathematical framework to calculate the density perturbation and gravity signal associated with the zonal flow in [Section 3](#3-gravity-calculation).
-Then, we calculate the gravity signal for a few example flows in [Section 4](#4-Results).
-A more detailed discussion of the methods and results be found in Kulowski et al. (2020) (in review).
+We calculate the gravity signal for a few example flows in [Section 4](#4-Results).
+A more detailed discussion of the methods and results be found in Kulowski et al. (2020) (submitted).

 ## 2 Determining the zonal flow in the dynamo region